 Tell me a bit about your background and how you started your career?

-Why is it so important for you to put sustainability and inclusion at the heart of everything you do?
+Why is it so important for you to promote the representation of women within the buy-side trading sector?

-What were the main challenges you have faced in your career and how did you overcome them?
+What were the main challenges you faced in your career and how did you overcome them?

-What do you believe are the keys to effective leadership?
+What do you believe is the key to effective leadership?

 What advice would you give specifically to women in leadership roles?